An Authentic Roadhouse BBQ...smokin' hot!

 "Sizzling Summer Fare...
 Barbecue takes a little love":

-"For those who prefer to lete someone else do the cooking, a southern-style barbecue joint is just around the corner.
+"For those who prefer to let someone else do the cooking, a southern-style barbecue joint is just around the corner.
 On the rise overlooking Cayuga Lake, next to a decrepit wooden barn where swallows swoop and nest, Mo's Pit BBQ and Cowboy Cuisine in Cayuga looks like two double-wide trailers with an add on, painted red. the parking lot is crushed gravel and two blackened iron smokers pump the sweet apple and hickory smoke into the air, drawing diners inside for what their noses tells them will be delicious.

 More concerned with authentic food than fancy decor, owner Kevin Morrissey has left the place refreshingly humble, with a formica counter and half a dozen tables covered with plastic tablecloths.
 The result is worth the ride.

-Mo's roasts its meat for 12 hours in a rotisserie wood-fired smoker, then slices and pulls them into hearrty sandwiches served on soft white rolls to soak up the homemade sauce.
+Mo's roasts its meat for 12 hours in a rotisserie wood-fired smoker, then slices and pulls them into hearty sandwiches served on soft white rolls to soak up the homemade sauce.
 Labeled simply as No. 1 and No. 2 sauce, Mo's two levels of barbecue sauce are made from jalapenos grown out front and smoked out back.
-Homemade baked beans with smoked tomatoes, homoemade lemonade and a chocolate Texas sheet cake round out the meal with flavors that complement the main event.
+Homemade baked beans with smoked tomatoes, homemade lemonade and a chocolate Texas sheet cake round out the meal with flavors that complement the main event.

-And from the crispy smoky skin on the ribs to the roll of paper towls on the table, Mo's delivers the experience that barbecue embodies and a true grill master can achieve: uncomplicated food, a relaxed atmosphere and the taste and smell of summer."
+And from the crispy smoky skin on the ribs to the roll of paper towels on the table, Mo's delivers the experience that barbecue embodies and a true grill master can achieve: uncomplicated food, a relaxed atmosphere and the taste and smell of summer."

 -- Elizabeth Ryan, Special to The Citizen